 When the Community House was originally built in 1954, a caretaker's apartment was included as an accessory use to the community facility and is noted as such on the building's Certificate of Occupancy.
-Due to the CSI's heirloom status and the numerous priceless religious artifacts and relics contained within the Synagogue, it is critical to CSI's program that the caretaker continue to live on-premises to ensure that the electrical, plumbing and heating systems remain in good working order, and that any potential emergency can trigger an immediate response.
+Due to the CSI's heirloom status and the numerous priceless religious artifacts and relics contained within the Synagogue, it is critical to CSI's program that the caretaker must continue to live on-premises to ensure that the electrical, plumbing and heating systems remain in good working order, and that any potential emergency can trigger an immediate response.
 CSI is protected with fire, flood, carbon monoxide and carbon dioxide detectors as well as a closed circuit television system, all of which are monitored by the caretaker both in his apartment and at the lobby's security desk.
 CTV cameras surround CSI's exterior and also monitor its historic exhibits within the Synagogue.
-Currently, the earetaker oversees a staff of one fulltime security guard and three full-time maintenance workers.